-It is a student's responsibility to meet his or her assessment deadlines, including thesis submission deadlines and oral examination times and location.
+It is a student's responsibility to meet their assessment deadlines, including thesis submission deadlines and oral examination times and location.

 8.1 It is a supervisor's responsibility to ensure that the student is informed of all assessment requirements.